Building a Low-carbon Energy Future through Carbon Conversion

 Transforming Carbon Emissions into Leading-Edge Carbon Nanotube Products with C2CNT

-In Spring 2018, we acquired a 5% equity interest in C2CNT a technology company developing a proprietary solution to transform carbon into carbon nanotubes.
-In May 2019, we committed to increase our equity interest to 9% by March 2020 and intend to exercise our options to increase our interest to 40% by the end of 2020, assuming the C2CNT and Lehigh concrete project is successful.
+In December 2020, we increased our equity interest in C2CNT, a technology company developing a proprietary solution to transform carbon into carbon nanotubes, from 25% to 40% for $13 million (US$10 million), with additional investment expected to occur during the first quarter of 2021.
 Our investment in C2CNT supports our pursuit of innovative and leading-edge technologies to reduce greenhouse gases from our operations.

 C2CNT, led by Dr. Stuart Licht, also a professor of chemistry at George Washington University, has developed and is now applying at scale an innovative technology that captures carbon dioxide (CO2) from industrial process streams and competitively transforms it into carbon nanotubes at a significantly reduced cost compared to current industry production processes.
 This technology has the potential to be a game-changer in the treatment and management of CO2 from energy and industrial operations.

-C2CNT is currently among five finalists competing in the natural gas track of the NRG COSIA Carbon XPRIZE competition.
-As part of the XPRIZE competition, C2CNT is testing their technology at demonstration scale at the Alberta Carbon Conversion Technology Centre located in Calgary at the Shepard Energy Centre (co-owned by Capital Power and ENMAX).
+C2CNT competed in the prestigious NRG COSIA Carbon XPRIZE and was one of five finalists in the natural gas track of the competition.
+C2CNT successfully tested their technology at demonstration scale during the competition hosted at the Alberta Carbon Conversion Technology Centre located at the Shepard Energy Centre (co-owned by Capital Power and ENMAX) in Calgary, Alberta.
+C2CNT were one of two finalists recognized with the X-Factor award, given out in addition to the grand prize, for achieving “excellent products and compelling demonstration”.

 To learn more about C2CNT and its impacts on CO2 mitigation, read C2CNT Corp.’s latest press release.